 During the production of Gods in Shackles film, Sangita Iyer was deeply saddened by the plight of Kerala’s festival elephants.
 She realized that there was a significant lack of awareness and empathy for elephants, and used the documentary as an educational tool to empower the people of India, particularly students, who hold the key to the future of Planet Earth.

 She felt it was not only necessary to address the nexus of culture and commerce, but also find safe havens for the endangered Asian elephants that were elevated to the status of Heritage Animal in 2010.
-She conceived and founded the Voice for Asian Elephants Society in her efforts to empower the people of India to end elephant slavery, especially in religious places that are designed to practice AHIMSA, and not cruelty.
+She conceived and founded the Voice for Asian Elephants Society (VFAES) in her efforts to empower the people of India to end elephant slavery, especially in religious places that are designed to practice AHIMSA, and not cruelty.

 Sangita Iyer was born and raised in a little village near the District of Palakkad in Kerala, southern India, where she frequently participated in festivities that glorified elephants.
 By the age of four she moved to Mumbai, where she did her schooling and university, but she missed interacting with her soul animals.